 How a bass eats is also an indicator of the overall health of their population.
 Waters where large numbers of bass grow speedily, healthily, and make it in large numbers through to adulthood can obviously be considered to have rich ecosystems.
 Fishing these is the bass anglers dream.

 From a biologists point of view, bass are opportunistic feeders, eating whatever is in their environment with the common motivator of survival.
 The bigger the bass, the bigger the prey it will be able to go after and physically swallow.
+A big bass can eat bigger prey.
 That doesn’t mean, however, that big specimens only go after bigger sized snacks.

 Fish experts claim that bass will feed on any size of meal, given that it fits in a bass’ mouth.
 Analyzing the contents of their stomachs, biologists have found bass to also eat lizards, snakes, baby ducks, and eels.